celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ### Negative

-- Potentially there will be a lot of wasted square space
+- There will be more wasted square space
+- Adds significant complexity to block creation

 ### Neutral